 The Bob Preiss Social Dance Award is our most prestigious award at Swing Diego.
 Our hope is that by recognizing dancers with excellent social dance skills we will encourage others to follow their fine example.

 The prize is named after Bob Preiss of Phoenix, Arizona who was instrumental in our initial success but passed away before he could attend.
 Bob was the essence of a great social dancer.

-- The winners of this award are chosen by the Swing Diego DJs, who observe the social dancing all weekend.
+The winners of this aware are chosen by the Swing Diego DJ’s who observe social dancing all weekend.

 2018 Joel Torgeson – Pine Island, Minnesota